The following charges cover the two regular academic semesters. All charges are to be paid in full before the beginning

 Payment of Tuition and Fees

 - The fall semester bill will be available in B-bill on or about July 13, 2015, and fall semester payments are due on or before August 14, 2015.
 Spring semester bills will be available in B-bill on or about December 9, 2015, and spring semester payments are due on or before January 8, 2016.
 Payments can be made within B-bill, in person or sent to the Cashier in the Office of Finance.
 Payments received after the deadline will result in a delay of the student's enrollment for that semester.
 No student will be permitted to enroll for an academic term until all outstanding accounts with the University have been settled.

 - For other students, the bill will vary according to room and board options selected.

 - Bucknell Monthly Payment Plan: If you have questions about the payment plan, please contact Bursar Services in the Finance Office at 570.577.3733.
-First payments are due June 1, 2014.
+The first monthly installment payment is due on June 1, 2015.